quantify-os/quantify-scheduler/docs/source/user/user_guide.md

 Each acquisition and measurement operation in the schedule has associated {ref}`acquisition channel and acquisition index <sec-user-guide-acquisition-channel-index>`.
-If you specifiy a schedule using raw acquisition operations (for example, using {class}`~quantify_scheduler.operations.acquisition_library.SSBIntegrationComplex`), use `acq_channel` and `acq_index` arguments of the operation to specify them.
+If you specify a schedule using raw acquisition operations (for example, using {class}`~quantify_scheduler.operations.acquisition_library.SSBIntegrationComplex`), use `acq_channel` and `acq_index` arguments of the operation to specify them.
 Optionally you may also specify the requested binning mode in `bin_mode`